syndesisio/syndesis-pipeline-library/README.md

 ### test

-Runs the ipaas system tests suite.
+Runs the syndesis system tests suite.

 Can accept the following named arguments: